 Regular maintenance that should be undertaken by body Corporates

-As an owner of a section, you should insist that the following routine maintenance be done routinely:
+The body corporate, by law, should have 10-year maintenance plans in operation.
+As an owner of a section, you should insist this plan be given to you and that the following routine maintenance is done routinely:

 - Gutters and Downpipes: Clean out and inspect for damage

 - Lawn Sprinklers: Inspect, test, replace heads, and reset timers